Multimodal Remote Inference: Scheduling Policy Design

-where the numerator is the additional total inference error and the denominator is the additional transition duration, both when the decision is $\theta + k$ instead of $\theta$ (see Remark~\ref{remark:1} in Section~\ref{subsec:discussion} for a detailed explanation of the index function).
+where the numerator is the additional cumulative cost and the denominator is the additional transition duration, both when the decision is $\theta + k$ instead of $\theta$ (see Remark~\ref{remark:1} in this section for a detailed explanation of the index function).